 - Front of the tongue

 - Floor of the mouth

-Cancer can occur in any part of the oral cavity.
-Advanced cancer of the oral cavity means more than one area is involved.
-It also involves nearby tissue, muscle, and bone.
+Cancer can develop in any part of the oral cavity.
+Advanced cancer of the oral cavity means that more than one part is involved.
+It also usually involves nearby tissue, muscle, and bone.
 More aggressive cancer can spread to the lymph nodes in the neck.

 The first step is to see if your symptoms are caused by cancer.
 You will need to have a biopsy.
 This involves removing a small amount of tissue from the area where the cancer may be located.
-This tissue will be looked at under a microscope by a pathologist.
-It will take at least 5 days to receive the results of the biopsy.
+This tissue will be looked at under a microscope.
+It will take at least 5 business days to receive the results of the biopsy.
 At that time, your doctor will explain your diagnosis.

 Your doctor may want you to have other tests, such as a computed tomography (CT) scan, magnetic resonance imaging (MRI), or a positron emission tomography (PET) scan, to see if the cancer has spread to other areas of your body.

 Surgery is the most common treatment for advanced cancer of the oral cavity.
 The goal is to remove all of the cancer.
 Depending on your surgery, you may need to have tissue, muscle, and bone reconstruction.
 If so, a plastic surgeon will work with your head and neck surgeon.

 Your head and neck surgeon may also want you to see a dental and maxillofacial surgeon.
 He or she will evaluate your teeth and have a prosthesis made if you need one.
 A prosthesis is something that replaces a part of the body that is removed.